Terminal Velocity Busts the Dropping a Penny From the Empire State Building Myth

 - Mass.
 An object with little mass, like dust, will fall slower because of forces in the air like the wind.
 Gravity has the same effect on all objects, so weight doesn’t matter in that sense.
 However, currents in the air can overcome the mass of very light objects and keep them in the air.
 So, in practice, a feather is going to fall slower than an Apple.

 - How thin the air is.
-Thin air means less drag force, so terminal velocity decreases at higher altitudes.
+Thin air means less drag force, so terminal velocity increases at higher altitudes.

 FACT: An object moving downward faster than the terminal velocity will actually slow down until it reaches the terminal velocity.